CATEGORIES & CRITERIA

 - Describe how the team shares industry knowledge, market insights, and product expertise with partner retailers to help them enhance their business operations and sales.

-- Brand and talent nurturing: Demonstrated support for up-and-coming cycling brands, designers, or innovators in the last year, helping to bring new products to market.
+Demonstrating Excellence (Optional): Judges will give additional credit to distributors who have: Been actively involved in relevant cycling events, trade shows, or industry initiatives over the last year; demonstrated support for up-and-coming cycling brands, designers, or innovators in the last year, helping to bring new products to market.

 P&A DISTRIBUTOR OF THE YEAR